roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases.
-The spreadsheet user interface is designed for humans, so people like to have their corporate dashboards and stuff there.
-However as anyone who tried to build long-term durable automations around AppScript/VBA or in-spreadsheet functions like importhtml/xml will tell you, it's harder than it appears.
-There is a better way.
-Do all the cool stuff on the back-end with Python-powered Pandas in Jupyter Notebook from an Anaconda install.
-I'll get you past the big OAuth login challenge in seconds.
+Spreadsheets are designed for humans.
+You don't rely on a developer to do every little thing.
+It's a nice place to put daily dashboards, and you can use one many places where a database would be overkill.
+However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
+That's what I fix here with Pipulate; from OAuth2 to grabbing the area of the spreadsheet you're going to update to pushing the changes back up... and **nothing** in-between.
+For that, there's Pandas.

 .. contents::